kalxas/rasdaman/doc/main/04_ql-guide.rst

       // transposed, e.g. the first axis is 0, second is 1, etc; must be contiguous, [N,N+1]
       "transpose": [0,1],

+      // colorMap consists of two components:
+      // type: can be one of "values", "intervals" or "ramp"
+      // colorTable: a map of pixelValue: colorValue, where pixelValue is any number, and
+      // colorValue is an array of 1, 3 or 4 unsigned chars (1 value when the desired result
+      // is grey scale, 3 when it's RGB, 4 when it's RGBA).
+      // All colorValues must have the same number of components, all 1 entry, all 3 entries
+      // or all 4 entries, no mixes.
+      "colorMap": {
+        "type": "values",
+        "colorTable": {
+          "-1": [255, 255, 255, 0],
+          "-0.5": [125, 125, 125, 255],
+          "1": [0, 0, 0, 255]
+        }
+      },

       // geo-referencing information, can be either given as a geo bounding box or an
       // array of GCPs (but not both); see 'Affine GeoTransform' and 'GCPs' sections
       // at http://www.gdal.org/gdal_datamodel.html